 That’s good for the company.
 But what about its customers?

 Companies that succeed in pursuing a digital transformation strategy can also help their customers in many different ways.
-In this article, we consider digital transformation impacts to customers of digital transformation.
+In this article, we consider how customer experience and digital transformation impacts are closely linked.

 But First, a Review